lucas11222/taut/README.md

 - The config directory is at `~/.config/taut`
 - You'll need to run it in sudo, per example `sudo npx taut-cli`.
+- Also when its finished you'll need to run it manualy.
+(As slack dosen't like root)

 </details>